Batik: Techniques

-Production begins by washing the base cloth, (Note: Batik applies resist on weaved fabric, in contrast to ikat which applies resist to the yarns prior to weaving.) soaking it, and beating it with a large mallet.
+Production begins by washing the base cloth, (Note: Batik applies resist on woven fabric, in contrast to ikat which applies resist to the yarns prior to weaving.) soaking it, and beating it with a large mallet.
 Patterns are sketched with pencil and redrawn using hot wax, usually made from a mixture of paraffin or beeswax, sometimes mixed with plant resins.
-The wax functions as a dye-resist which prevent colour absorption during the dyeing process.
+The wax functions as a dye-resist which prevents colour absorption during the dyeing process.
 This creates a patterned negative when the wax is removed from the dyed cloth.
 Using this mechanism, artisans may create intricate coloured patterns with multiple cycles of wax application and dyeing.

 Principle of resist dyeing used in batik: a wax negative is created, enabling an area of any desired shape to be coloured.

 The wax can be applied with a variety of tools, including writing with a pen-like canting tool, printing with a cap, or painting with a brush.
 The canting is the most basic and traditional tool, creating what is known as "written batik" (batik tulis).
 It allows the creation of very fine, minute patterns but the process is very labour-intensive.
 Stamped batik (batik cap) allows more efficient production for larger quantities at the expense of detail.

 Written batik

-Written batik or batik tulis (Javanese script: ꦧꦠꦶꦏ꧀ꦠꦸꦭꦶꦱ꧀; Pegon: باتيق توليس) is made by writing molten wax on the cloth with a pen-like instrument called a canting (/jv/, old spelling tjanting).
+Written batik or batik tulis (Javanese script: ꦧꦛꦶꦏ꧀ꦠꦸꦭꦶꦱ꧀; Pegon: باطيء توليس) is made by writing molten wax on the cloth with a pen-like instrument called a canting (/jv/, old spelling tjanting).
 It is a small copper reservoir with a spout on a wooden handle.
-The reservoir holds the resist which flows through the spout, creating dots and lines as it moves.
-The cloth is then dipped in a dye-bath, and left to dry.
+The reservoir holds the resist, which flows through the spout, creating dots and lines as it moves.
+The cloth is then dipped in a dye bath and left to dry.
 The resist is removed by boiling or scraping the cloth.
-The areas treated with resist keep their original colour; when the resist is removed the contrast between the dyed and undyed areas forms the pattern.
+The areas treated with resist keep their original colour; when the resist is removed, the contrast between the dyed and undyed areas forms the pattern.
 The process is repeated as many times as the number of colours desired.